 Flink views stream processing as a unifying paradigm for data processing (batch and real-time) and event-driven applications.
 The APIs are evolving to reflect that view:

 The Table API / SQL is becoming the primary API for analytical use cases, in a unified way across batch and streaming.
-To support analytical use cases in a more streamlined fashion, the API is extended with additional functions (FLIP-29).
+To support analytical use cases in a more streamlined fashion, the API is being extended with more convenient multi-row/column operations (FLIP-29).

 Like SQL, the Table API is declarative, operates on a logical schema, and applies automatic optimization.
 Because of these properties, that API does not give direct access to time and state.